iamtheblackunicorn/TheBlogMansion/README.markdown

 ## Contributing :pick:
 Fork the repository, execute the steps from above, make the changes you need, and test them.
-Once you have done that, push your changes and file a pull request.
+Once you have done that, push your changes and file a Pull Request.
 I will review it and merge it if it adds value.

 ## Changelog :black_nib: